jul/archery/docs/source/extra.rst

 Changelog
 *********

+1.1.1
+    Trying very hard to have the README.rst formated.

 1.1.0
     *make_from_path* : it made no sense it took a first argument a MutableMapping that would be destroyed in the process.